Crystal Palace confirm Hodgson to stay as manager

 He helped steer the Selhurst Park club away from the relegation zone, taking 18 points from his 10 games in charge to finish 11th in the Premier League.

-Hodgson said he was "immensely pleased and proud to be extending" his stay at Palace.
+Hodgson said he was "immensely pleased and proud" to be staying at Palace.

 "I have spoken with the chairman [Steve Parish] at length and we agreed that we must be ambitious in getting the most out of such talent.